SaaS MVP definition

 • MVP for SaaS follows an iterative approach, allowing for rapid iterations based on user feedback to refine the product over time.

 Finding the right product-market fit is one of the top five pain points for early-stage and growing startups.
-True, you can’t predict whether your SaaS will find its niche until you test it on real customers.
-But that doesn’t mean you have to commit to full-scale development head-first and hope for the best.
+True, you can’t predict whether your SaaS will find its niche until you test it on real customers - but that doesn’t mean you have to commit to full-scale development head-first and hope for the best.

 What is MVP in SaaS?